varya/wsd-2015/index.md

 What markup, CSS and JS I need?

 ### After
 What modules is this page made of?
-Do I need to create new modules? **Future modules and pages start in style guide**.
+Do I need to create new modules?<br/>
+**Future modules and pages start in style guide**.

 <style>
 .mindset h3 {